Best ways to support someone with PTSD

 While it is important to communicate with someone who has PTSD, the communication must remain healthy, so the person doesn’t shut down.

-Rhinehart describes four good ways to keep communication lines open:
+Four good ways to keep communication lines open:

 - Be willing to listen without interjecting or offering your own commentary.